5. Skip to content

 • Boards with both USB-A connectors or USB-A to USB-C options

-Cost is typically low (under $10-20 USD), making it an economical troubleshooting step if you suspect USB noise issues.
+Cost is typically low (under $10-20 USD), making it a worthwhile investment to protect your hardware.

 You can apply a simple registry fix to restore WebUSB functionality.
 This requires administrative privileges.